Pollinator Gardens Are Blooming With Purpose

 The Garden & Landscape Committee, a resident-driven group, plays an active role in shaping and maintaining outdoor spaces across campus—from shared garden beds to entryway plantings and gathering areas.
 Their work ensures the landscape reflects both sustainability and a true sense of community.

-“You do not leave your life behind,” says Henry M., Resident and Garden and Landscape Committee Member.
+“You do not leave your life behind,” says Henry.
 “You carry it with you, and here, I have found new ways to grow and contribute.”

 From Garden Beds to the Table